Google Translate Disclaimer

 Lyme Disease and Ticks

 If you spend time outdoors in forests and wooded areas or areas with shrubs, tall grass, and leaf litter for work or play, you should be aware of ticks and Lyme disease.
-Lyme disease can be serious, but preventable illness.
-You can protect yourself and your family by knowing the risks of tick bites and Lyme disease, how to prevent them, and what to do if you find a tick, get bit, or get sick.
+Lyme disease can be serious but is a preventable disease.
+You can protect yourself and your family by knowing the risks of tick bites and Lyme disease, how to prevent them, what to do if you find a tick, if you get bit, or if you get sick.

 The role of the Simcoe Muskoka District Health Unit (SMDHU) is to reduce public risk to vector-borne diseases like Lyme disease by providing education and monitoring for the presence of ticks (vectors) of public health concern.